rootCircle/Zoom-AutoRecorder/README.md

 4. [Optional] Then you can make an executable from the step given [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#build-an-executable).
 Then revert to step 2.
 5. Create a service by entering the details in the app's GUI homepage.
      - In case of doubt, you can watch the [walkthrough video](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#video).
-6. It is always recommended to test against a [Test Meeting](https://zoom.us/test) before joining a real meeting.
+6. It is always recommended to test against a [Test Meeting](https://zoom.us/test) before attending a real meeting.
-7. Make sure that step 1,2 & 5 of [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
+7. Make sure that steps 1,2 & 5 of the [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
 8. In App GUI, click on 'Load Pre-created Service'.
-It will show all the logs of service created in the past.
+It will show all the logs of services created in the past.
 9. Then, click 'Autoload Suitable Service'.
 10. Finally, click 'Start Service'.